-W. V. Warner was appointed to
+W. V. Warner was appointed to the newly-created

 the newly-created position of general sales manager of Ford Instrument Co.
 He was formerly manager of Air Force Contracts, and prior to this assignment functioned as head of the Ford Instrument Company's Mid-West Engineering Office in Dayton, Ohio,